wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

   * highres: Player height is greater than 1080px, which means that the player's aspect ratio is greater than 1920px by 1080px.
   * default: YouTube selects the appropriate playback quality.

 == What about mobile ==

 The mb.YTPlayer doesn't work on any mobile devices (iOs, Android, Windows, etc.) due to restrictions applied by the vendors on media controls via javascript.
 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 1.9.5 =
+* Fix: Something changed in the YT API that was preventing Firefox to get .getVideoLoadedFraction() at video load.
+* Added: uninstall.php to clean the settings when the plugin is deleted.

 = 1.9.4 =
 * Feature: You can now specify the width and height of an in-line player as percentage of its container.